badrap/docs.badrap.io/docs/tos.md

 ## Intended use

 The Service is free for personal use and for internal use in companies with up to five employees.
 You may register assets to the Service to receive relevant security and privacy warnings.
-If you have more than five employees check out our current offerings from the <ttps://badrap.io/companies/>.
+If you have more than five employees, check out our current offerings from <https://badrap.io/companies/>.

 ## Intellectual property